x7ian/drupal-custom-audioplayer/README.md

 ## To install

 As usual as with any module, place the module in any of your drupal project module directories and enable using any of the available methods.
+Please change the name of the folder from "drupal-custom-audioplayer" to just "audioplayer".

 ## To configure